karencfisher/chat_agent/README.md

 Or, similarly, if it provides you a block of code (to perhaps illustrate a library function or alogorithm), it can load the code into a REPL (for example, if Python) which can then be executed, modified, etc. Otherwise, a simple popup window from which you can copy the code and paste it into your IDE.
+The code block is removed from any other comments that will be presented to the user, such as by voice synthesis.

+## Inspirations

 I am inspired by
 frameworks such as [LangChain](https://python.langchain.com/docs/get_started/introduction.html)